-If your cat is a free feeder and grazes throughout the day, changing this behavior will be a bit more challenging.
+If your cat is a free feeder and grazes throughout the day, changing this behavior could prove a wee bit more challenging.

 “If you allow them to graze all day long, not only do you not have a chance of affecting their behavior even a little bit, but you’re also not allowing their body to process foods in a natural way…If you’re free feeding, stop and establish a meal time,” Galaxy said.

-Meowing that wakes you in the middle of the night could be your cat’s way of indicating hunger or thirst.
-If you follow Galaxy’s advice to feed later in the evening, like around 9:30 p.m., crying at night for food should cease.
-Be sure your cat’s water bowl is filled before you turn in for the night, too, so they’re not “yelling” for it at 3 a.m.
+Middle-of-the-night meowing could be your cat’s way of letting you know she's hungry or thirsty.
+If you follow Galaxy’s advice to feed later in the evening, say around 9:30 p.m., nighttime crying for food should end.
+Make sure to fill your cat’s water bowl before turning in for the night, too.
+That way they’re not calling out for a drink at 3 a.m.

-A dirty litter box could be the reason your cat is crying at night.
 Cats prefer a fresh and clean litter box when they go about their business.
-Try scooping before bedtime so your furry friend has a clean surface to eliminate.
-Aside from daily or twice daily scooping, your cat’s litter box should be dumped every week or every other week in conjunction with a thorough cleaning.
-A clean litter box at night will help keep your cat happy and quiet.
+So a dirty litter box could be the reason your cat is crying at night.
+Try scooping before bedtime so your furry friend has a clean place to do business.
+Aside from daily or twice daily scooping, your cat’s litter box should be dumped every week and the box washed out thoroughly with a safe, environmentally friendly cleaner.
+A glistening litter box will help keep your cat happy and quiet at night.

-Some cats cry at night because they’re lonely, bored, or anxious.
-Make sure to spend time with your kitty in the evenings to ensure they’re getting adequate love and attention.
-Cats need interaction and companionship, especially after you've been away for most of the day at work.
+Some cats cry at night out of loneliness, boredom, or anxiety.
+Especially if you've been away at work all day, your cat needs interaction and companionship.
 Without one-on-one time your furry friend will become stressed and lonely, and he’s likely to let it be known when you’re right in the middle of REM sleep.

-If your cat’s needs are being met and you suspect the night-time vocalizing is linked to his desire for your attention, by no means should you respond to his vocalizations.
-As hard as it might be, completely ignoring the behavior with neither a hush nor an admonition will teach your cat that no amount of unnecessary meowing will get you out of bed.
-It might take up to two weeks for your cat to finally get it but ignoring the meowing outside your bedroom door will eventually cause it to an end.
-To help you get through this trying phase of kitty development, consider using ear plugs.
+If your cat’s needs are being met and you suspect the night-time vocalizing is linked to his desire for your attention, ignore him.
+As hard as it might be, shrugging off the behavior with neither a hush nor an admonition will teach your cat that no amount of unnecessary meowing will get you out of bed.

 Losing sleep because your four-legged companion won’t stop meowing warrants immediate attention.
 First up, figure out why the behavior is happening, and then set out to resolve it so that you and your kitty can finally get a good night’s sleep.